 - Frazier injured his left eye early in his career in a training accident.
 As he worked on a speed bag in a Philadelphia gym, a broken bolt threw tiny shards of metal into his eyes.
 The incident was kept secret to allow him to continue fighting, but the resulting scar tissue developed into a cataract.
 By November 1975, it was clear that Frazier would go blind without surgery.
 While the surgery removed the cataract and kept the eye from further deterioration, it was too late—he was legally blind in his left eye.
 Frazier wore a contact lens in his left eye when he fought a rematch with George Foreman on June 15, 1976.
 The lens was knocked loose during the fight, and Frazier was knocked out in the fifth round.

 - Frazier released his autobiography in 1996.
 Smokin' Joe: The Autobiography of the Champ was written with Phil Berger.

-- Frazier died November 7th, 2011 at the age of 67 from liver cancer.
+- Frazier died from liver cancer at age 67 on November 7, 2011.
 He had been diagnosed the previous month.

 Awards & Recognition

 - The Ring Progress of the Year Award for 1966.